 - Tick shampoos and collars

-Knowing Your State’s Tick Season
+Knowing Your State’s Dog Tick Season

 Generally, the farther north you go, the less active ticks will be, and they are most active during the warmest months of the year.

-Researching your state’s tick season and the ticks that are most common in the area will help you prepare for travel or make appropriate lifestyle changes.
+Researching your state’s tick season and the most common ticks in the area will help you prepare for travel or make appropriate lifestyle changes.

 Yard Preparation and Spraying